 JON COOPER was named the ninth head coach in Lightning franchise history on March 25, 2013.
 He made his NHL coaching debut at AMALIE Arena on March 29, 2013 in a 5-4 shootout victory against the New Jersey Devils.
-In a little more than seven seasons as the Lightning's bench boss, Cooper has amassed a 348-180-50 record -- his .645 points percentage is the highest in franchise history -- while guiding the Bolts to a 2020 Stanley Cup Championship.
-He's also led the Lightning to four Eastern Conference Final appearances over the past six seasons, which also included a trip to the 2015 Stanley Cup Final.
+In a little more than eight seasons as the Lightning's bench boss, Cooper has amassed a 383-197-53 record -- his .647 points percentage is the highest in franchise history and fifth highest all-time in the NHL among coaches with a minimum of 100 games -- while guiding the Bolts to back-to-back Stanley Cup Championships in 2020 and 2021.
+He's also led the Lightning to five Eastern Conference Final/Stanley Cup Semifinal appearances over the past seven seasons, which also included a trip to the 2015 Stanley Cup Final.
 In 2019 and 2014, he was named a finalist for the Jack Adams Award, given annually to the NHL's top coach.
 Cooper joined the Lightning after spending three seasons behind the bench of Tampa Bay's top minor league affiliates, the Norfolk Admirals (2010-12) and the Syracuse Crunch (2012-13), compiling a 133-62-26 (.661) record in 221 AHL games.

 Prior to being named the bench boss of the Lightning, Cooper was awarded the Louis A.R.
 Pieri Memorial Award as the AHL's top coach in 2012 after guiding the Admirals to the Calder Cup Championship.
 In two years in Norfolk, he led the Admirals to a 94-44-18 regular season record and a 17-7 mark in the playoffs.
 In 2011-12, the Cooper-led Admirals set franchise records with 55 wins and 113 points en route to the organization's first Championship, and the first for a Lightning affiliate.
 Along the way, Cooper and his team set a North American professional sports record, winning a remarkable 28 consecutive games.
 That season Norfolk earned the Macgregor Kilpatrick Trophy as the AHL's regular season points champion, while also capturing the league's East Division title.